Skip to content

 Evolving Architectures – Part VII – Parallel

 (This is part seven of a series.
-You might want to check the previous parts first)
+You might want to check the previous parts first )

-As the name implies this technique is about building the new by the old.
-Routing old stuff to use the new and then removing the old.
 An analogy to help visualize this is the building of a new interchange.
 In most cases, when a new interchange is built, the traffic isn’t completely stopped.
-Instead some detours with temporary assignment of old lanes is built.
-Then the new lanes, bridges etc. are built, then the traffic is detoured to the new infrastructure while the old one is also fixed/changed ans then the open the new interchange.
-Sure, things slow down while the work is in progress but it doesn’t stop.
+Instead, some detours with temporary assignment of old lanes are built.
+Then the new lanes, bridges, etc. are made, the traffic is detoured to the new infrastructure while the old one is also fixed/changed, and then the new interchange is opened.
+Sure, things slow down while the work is in progress, but it doesn’t stop.
 The same is true for businesses – nobody would be willing to halt the business while you get organized to make architectural changes that weren’t foreseen.

 Is parallel just a technique without architectural implications?
-Well, yes and no.For one it can be used as a general technique regardless what the architecture is.
-However one thing you can do is design for evolvability, SOA, REST and EDA (or a combination of them) are all architectural approaches that support evolvability.
-If you make the investment to build on an architectural style that is makes integration easy it helps a lot when things change.
-It also helps localize changes within defined boundaries (e.g. within the scope of a single service) and lastly they help in the interim stage where you have both the old and the new in place as you keep the old integration boundaries (events, contracts etc.) intact while adding the new ones.
+Well, yes and no. For one, it can be used as a general technique regardless of what the architecture is.
+However, you can make changes easier by designing for evolvability; SOA, REST, and EDA (or a combination) are all architectural approaches supporting evolvability.
+Investing in building on architectural styles that make integration easy helps a lot when things change.
+Services and modules also help localize changes within defined boundaries (e.g., within the scope of a single service).
+Lastly, they help in the interim stage, where you have both the old and the new in place as you keep the old integration boundaries (events, contracts, etc.) intact while adding the new ones.

-For instance, in a project I worked on, we’ve made significant changes using Parallel.
-The company made a business change which had the the technical ramifications of having to increase the scale of the database the solution had to handle from hundreds to millions of items.
-To do that we had to change the back-end database (from files to Cassandra), the way we distribute the work (from centralized to distributed) and what not.
-The product architecture was built on Event based SOA using context based routing**.
-Changing the database for example was a localized change within the components that actually has to work with it keeping the rest of the system intact.
-The distribution was handled in the infrastructure by changing the distribution policy of event again without affecting the existing event stream.
-Adding new events and components wasn’t a problem either. routing events to new subscribers is a built in feature in event driven architectures, and the same goes for removing old subscribers when they are no longer needed.We did halt on deploying the interim results into production – apropos the interchange analogy mentioned above, the interim product had performance problems while the work was in progress but we did have everything working while we made a significant change and we were able to make it gradually while keeping everything connected and working
+For instance, we’ve made significant changes using Parallel on a project I worked on.
+The company made a business change, which had the technical ramifications of having to increase the scale of the database the solution had to handle from hundreds of items to millions.
+To support these changes, we had to change the back-end database from files to Cassandra; change how we distribute the work from centralized to distributed, and many other changes.
+Luckily, the product architecture was built on Event-based SOA using context-based routing**.
+Changing the database, for example, was a localized change within the components that had to work with it – and we were able to isolate that from the rest of the system.
+The distribution was handled in the infrastructure by changing the distribution policy of the events, again without affecting the existing event stream.
+Adding new events and components wasn’t a problem either.
+Routing events to new subscribers is a built-in feature in event-driven architectures, and the same goes for removing old subscribers when they are no longer needed.
+We did halt deploying the interim results into production – apropos the interchange analogy mentioned above, the product had some performance degradation while the work was in progress – but we did have everything working while we made a significant change, and we were able to make it gradually while keeping everything connected and working.

 * Architecture definition as it appears in the first post of the series :